1952 West Bengal Legislative Assembly election

 The West Bengal State Assembly Election of 1952 was a part of the series of Legislative Assembly elections in 1952.
+It was the first ever assembly election held in West Bengal.

 Alliances

 On the political left, two alliances had emerged the United Socialist Organisation of India (an alliance between the Communist Party of India, the Socialist Republican Party and the Forward Bloc (Marxist Group)) and the People's United Socialist Front (comprising the Socialist Party, the Forward Bloc (Ruikar) and the Revolutionary Communist Party of India).

 Results

 Alliance wise result

 The election was won by the Indian National Congress, who got a majority of its own in the assembly.
 The communists became the largest opposition party.